rails/spring/README.md

 ## Use without adding to bundle

-If you don't want spring-related code checked into your source repository, it's possible to use spring without adding to your Gemfile.
+If you don't want Spring-related code checked into your source repository, it's possible to use Spring without adding to your Gemfile.
-However, using spring binstubs without adding spring to the Gemfile is not supported.
+However, using Spring binstubs without adding Spring to the Gemfile is not supported.

-To use spring like this, do a `gem install spring` and then prefix commands with `spring`.
+To use Spring like this, do a `gem install spring` and then prefix commands with `spring`.
 For example, rather than running `bin/rake -T`, you'd run `spring rake -T`.